RozhakXD/Tuongtaccheo/README.md

 ### Configuration requirements?
 - Your Facebook account must have a minimum of 50 friends and these friends must be visible to the public.
 - Facebook accounts must have a profile photo and 5 posts that are visible to the public.
-- Facebook accounts must join at least 1 group and must be active within 7 days.
 - Facebook account must be 19 years or older, you can change the date of birth.
 - When you use a new account, complete the requirements and wait 2 weeks before it can be added to the configuration.